frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

 As illustrated by the diagram in the introduction, the information on devices can be distributed over multiple `nano.devices.json` files.
 This is done to simplify the administration of the configuration.
 If multiple .NET **nanoFramework** projects are involved, most of the settings will be identical for all projects.
 Adding a new device type would require changing all project configurations.
 Instead the list of device types can be placed in a global `nano.devices.json` file (in *DeviceTypeTargets*); if the project configurations include that global file (via the *GlobalSettingsDirectoryPath*), the new device type is immediately available to all projects.

-The configuration files are read:
+The configuration files are read in a particular order:

 - First the `nano.devices.json` is read in the project directory (or solution directory for the Visual Studio extension).
 - If the *GlobalSettingsDirectoryPath* is set, the `nano.devices.json` in that directory is processed first.
 Then the settings in the `nano.devices.json` being read overwrite the settings from the included configuration:
-    - If a top-level element (*PathToLocalNanoCLR*, *DeviceTypeTargets*, etc.) is present in both files, the one that is read first is overwritten by the setting read last.
+    - If a top-level element (*NanoCLRPath*, *DeviceTypeTargets*, etc.) is present in both files, the one that is read first is overwritten by the setting read last.
     - If *DeviceTypeTargets* is present in both files, the lists are merged.
 In case the same name is present in both lists, the value from the included file is overwritten.
 To remove a name from the list, set its value to an empty array.
-- This is done recursively: if the included file has a *GlobalSettingsDirectoryPath*, the configuration file in that directory is read before the included file.
+- This is done recursively: if the `nano.devices.json` in the *GlobalSettingsDirectoryPath* has a *GlobalSettingsDirectoryPath*, the configuration file in that directory is read first.
 - If the resulting configuration does not have a value for *ReservedSerialPorts* and the file `%USERPROFILE%\.nanoFramework\nano.devices.json` exists, that file is read and only the setting for *ReservedSerialPorts* is added to the configuration.

-A typical use of the configuration files is shown in the illustration at the top of the page.
+The figure at the top of the page illustrates the hierarchy of configuration files.

 If you adopt the daily update strategy, a typical use of `nano.devices.json` configurations is: